mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 ## Methodology
 We've employed a robust workflow to train our model:
 - **Data Preprocessing**: Standardizing the cell images for model input.
-- **Data Augmentation**: Enhancing the dataset to prevent overfitting and improve model robustness.
+- **Data Augmentation**: Enhancing the training data to prevent overfitting and improve model robustness.
 - **Model Architecture**: Designing a CNN that learns features from cell images for classification.
 - **Training and Validation**: Using an iterative approach with early stopping to prevent overfitting.
 - **Evaluation**: Assessing model performance with accuracy, precision, recall, F1-score, and AUC.

 ## Dataset Download Instructions

 The dataset used in this notebook is the "Malaria Cell Images Dataset", which is available on Kaggle.
-Due to its size (approximately 850 MB), it is not included in this repository.
+Due to its size (approximately 708 MB), it is not included in this repository.

 To use this notebook, please download the dataset by following these steps: